 Iconic Chinatown restaurant Hop Louie is closing

+its doors its kitchen after more than 75 years in business, but diehard fans of vintage L.A. needn't say goodbye without a proper farewell.
 Charles Phoenix, an entertainer, historian and high emperor of all things Southern California kitsch, will be convening a Last Supper at Hop Louie Monday night for all who want to pay their respects and dig into one last dish of crab rangoon at "the world’s greatest pagoda-shaped Chinese Restaurant," as Phoenix describes it.

 "[Hop Louie] is an L.A. icon," Phoenix told LAist.
 "It's legendary and it's loaded with history."

 "I always say if Lucy and Ethel were going to go for Chinese food, this is where they'd go," Phoenix said.
 "It's mid century Chinese modern—you don't see that a lot anymore."